Shi Yuqi: 2022: Strong return, two tour titles

-At the 2022 BWF World Championships held in Tokyo, Japan, Shi returned to action for the first time in 10 months after serving a ban and beat Azerbaijan's Ade Resky Dwicahyo 22–20, 21–10, Denmark's Rasmus Gemke 21–13, 21–16 in the first two round but lost out for a place in the quarter-finals after losing to Indonesia's Anthony Sinisuka Ginting, in the third round, with a scoreline of 11–21, 21–13, 18–21.
-The following week, he participated at the Japan Open and played well, reaching the semi-finals where he would lose to Chinese Tapei's Chou Tien-chen in another three set battle, 21–15, 19–21, 12–21.
-In October, at the Denmark Open, Shi had his best showing of the season when he defeated Malaysia's Lee Zii Jia in a thrilling three setters, 21–18, 16–21, 21–12 to clinch his maiden Danish title and his first world tour title in three years.
+At the 2022 BWF World Championships held in Tokyo, Japan, Shi returned to action for the first time in 10 months, after serving a ban, and beat Azerbaijan's Ade Resky Dwicahyo and Denmark's Rasmus Gemke in the first two rounds but lost out for a place in the quarter-finals after losing to Indonesia's Anthony Sinisuka Ginting in the third round.
+The following week, he participated in the Japan Open and played well, reaching the semi-finals where he would lose to Chinese Tapei's Chou Tien-chen in another three-set battle.
+In October, at the Denmark Open, Shi had his best showing of the season when he defeated Malaysia's Lee Zii Jia in a thrilling three-setter to clinch his maiden Danish title and his first world tour title in three years.
 After his success in Denmark, Shi would struggle to replicate his best form in the next two tournaments that he competed in.
-At the French Open, he lost in the first round to Thailand's Sitthikom Thammasin, 16–21, 14–21 and followed that up with yet another first round defeat to Singapore's Loh Kean Yew, 5–21, 20–22 at the Hylo Open in Germany.
-He then finished the season strongly by winning the Australian Open title after defeating his fellow countryman Lu Guangzu, 21–19, 18–21, 21–5.
-He is the only men's singles player beside Viktor Axelsen and Anthony Sinisuka Ginting who had won 2 or more BWF Tour titles in 2022 despite participating in only 6 competitions this year.
+At the French Open, he lost in the first round to Thailand's Sitthikom Thammasin and followed that up with yet another first-round defeat to Singapore's Loh Kean Yew at the Hylo Open in Germany.
+He then finished the season strongly by winning the Australian Open title after defeating his fellow countryman Lu Guangzu.
+He is the only men's singles player, besides Viktor Axelsen and Anthony Sinisuka Ginting, who had won 2 or more BWF Tour titles in 2022 despite participating in only 6 competitions that year.

-2023

-On 18 March 2023 at the prestigious All England Open, Shi Yuqi beat Malaysia's Lee Zii Jia 21-19, 21-13, in straight sets.
-He reached the final once again, before losing 24-26, and 21-5 to his fellow countryman Li Shifeng.